An integer is a whole number, i.e. one that has no fractional part. It may be represented in decimal, hexadecimal or binary:

 Larger numbers will be rounded with zeros at the end, unless they are larger than around 270, when they will automatically be shown

-in exponential (scientific) format, as shown by the output from the following code:
+in exponential (scientific) format, as shown in the example.

 Floating point